West Ham United F.C.: Ownership and chairmen

 In January 2010, David Sullivan and David Gold acquired a 50% share in West Ham, given them overall operational and commercial control.
 At the end of May 2010, Gold and Sullivan purchased a further 10% stake in the club at a cost of £8 million.
 Taking their controlling stake to 60%, they announced that they could open up shares for fans to purchase.
 On 9 August 2010, Gold and Sullivan increased their shares up to 30.6% each with "minority investors", (which included former owner Terry Brown, purchasing a further 3.8% of the club at a cost of around −4 million) leaving Icelandic Straumur Investment Bank owning 35% of the club.

 On 2 July 2013, Sullivan acquired a further 25% of shares after restructuring the debt of the club, leaving Straumur Bank with just 10%.
 In order to clear club debts before a move to the Olympic Stadium in 2016, in December 2014 Sullivan announced the availability for sale of 20% of the club.
 The clearing of club debts, given in July 2013 as £70 million, was given as a pre-condition to a move to the Olympic Stadium.
 In September 2017, American billionaire J. Albert "Tripp" Smith, senior management director of Blackstone Inc., bought 10% of the shares of the club.
 On 10 November 2021, the club announced Czech billionaire Daniel Křetínský had acquired 27% of the shares of the club, reducing Gold and Sullivan's shares.
 Co-chairman David Gold died on 4 January 2023, leaving Sullivan as the sole chairman.
 Seven months later, Gold's daughter Vanessa became joint-chair with Sullivan.
+On 6 June 2026, Sullivan stood down as chairman.